We know that people affected by cancer may be feeling heightened concern about COVID-19 and whether or not to get vaccinated.

 Cancer Control Agency (Te Aho o te Kahu) recommendations

 Te Aho o te Kahu (the Cancer Control Agency) has information for people with cancer and the Covid-19 vaccination.
-They recommend:

 - People with cancer are at an increased risk of getting COVID-19 and have a greater risk of serious infection if they do get COVID-19